 Here’s our top choice for those who prefer traditional sweatpants.
 These Champions are comfortable, lightweight and inexpensive, and they’ll feel very much like the sweats you’ve worn for years.

-The material used to manufacture the Champions varies, depending on the color of pants you purchase.
+The material used to manufacture the Champions varies, depending on the colour of the pants you purchase.
 (Don’t ask us why – we have no idea.)
-The dark grey pants are 60/40 poly-cotton, the light grey are a 90/10 blend, and the blue, black and maroon sweats are 100% cotton.
+The dark grey pants are 60/40 poly-cotton, the light grey is a 90/10 blend, and the blue, black and maroon sweats are 100% cotton.
 All are comfortable, all can be machine washed, and all will hold up for the long term.